• Skip to Content

 BIOL 5549.
 Inventions in Microbial Biotechnology.
 (4 Hours)

-Offers readings and seminar-style discussion from the current literature on important inventions and practical applications in biotechnology, with a focus on drug discovery.
+Offers readings and seminar-style discussion from the current literature on important inventions and practical applications in biotechnology, with a focus on microbiome and antibiotic discovery, emphasizing new concepts.

 BIOL 5573.
 Medical Microbiology.
 (4 Hours)